John R. Brinkley: Family and education

 As a telegrapher, Brinkley went to New York City to work for Western Union, after which he moved to New Jersey to work at one, then another, railway company.
 In late 1906, he returned home to Aunt Sally after hearing that she was unwell.
 She died on December 25, 1906.
 Afterward, he was comforted by Sally Wike, age 22 and one year older than Brinkley.
 They married on January 27, 1907, in Sylva, North Carolina.
 They traveled around posing as Quaker doctors, giving rural towns a medicine show where they hawked a patent medicine.
 Brinkley's next move was to Knoxville, Tennessee, where he played right-hand man, helping hawk virility "tonics" with a man named Dr. Burke.

-In 1907, Brinkley settled with his wife in Chicago, where they celebrated the birth of a daughter on November 5 – Wanda Marion Brinkley.
-The new father enrolled at Bennett Medical College, an unaccredited school with questionable curricula focused on eclectic medicine.
+In 1907, Brinkley settled with his wife in Chicago, where they celebrated the birth of their daughter Wanda Marion Brinkley on November 5.
+John Brinkley then enrolled at Bennett Medical College, an unaccredited school with curricula focused on eclectic medicine.
 Brinkley worked for Western Union as a telegrapher at night and attended classes during the day, while debts mounted from tuition, the cost of raising a family, and from Sally's self-centered whims.
 In 1908, the Brinkleys buried an infant son who had lived only three days.

 At school, Brinkley was introduced to the study of glandular extracts and their effects on the human system.
 He determined that this new field would help move his career forward.
 After two years of studies, and ever-deeper debts, Brinkley doubled his summer workload by taking two shifts at Western Union, but came home one day to find his wife and daughter gone.
 Sally filed for divorce and child support, but after two months of payments, Brinkley kidnapped his daughter and fled with her to Canada.
-Sally Brinkley, unable to obtain an extradition order from Canada, dismissed her suit for alimony and child support, allowing Brinkley to return to Chicago with the child.
-The couple reunited in their rocky marriage.
+Sally Brinkley, unable to obtain an extradition order from Canada, dismissed her suit for alimony and child support, allowing Brinkley to return to Chicago with the child where the couple reunited in marriage.

 In 1911, before Brinkley was finished with his third year of studies, Sally left him again, and bore him another daughter, Erna Maxine Brinkley, on July 11, 1911, back home in the Tuckasegee area.
 Brinkley left Chicago and his unpaid tuition bills to return to North Carolina and join his family.
 There, he began working as an "undergraduate physician", but failed to establish himself.
 He moved his family around to different towns in Florida and North Carolina, "packing up and going all the time from one place to another".